briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-            3. _(3)_ A clearly visible notice is posted in the area where the vending machine is located that states the following in letters that are legibly printed and at least one-half inch high: “It is illegal for any person under the age of twenty-one to purchase tobacco or alternative nicotine products.”
+            3. _(3)_ A clearly visible notice is posted in the area where the vending machine is located that states the following in letters that are legibly printed and at least one-half inch high: "It is illegal for any person under the age of twenty-one to purchase tobacco or alternative nicotine products."

     4. _(4)_ The following are affirmative defenses to a charge under subsection (a)(2)A. of this section: